Local governments and contaminated property

 Local governmental liability protections under Wisconsin law

 In 1993, the Wisconsin Legislature created an environmental liability exemption for local governmental units (LGUs), including some economic development corporations, in § 292.11(9)(e), Wis.
 Stats..
-These laws are intended to help LGUs redevelop their brownfields, and it removes most environmental liability for LGUs that acquire property through the following methods:
+These laws are intended to help LGUs clean up and redevelop brownfield properties in their communities.
+The environmental liability exemption is available to LGUs that acquire title to property for the purpose of slum clearance or blight elimination, or through any of the following methods:

 - tax delinquency;